-On Friday, October 30, President Donald J. Trump issued a Presidential Proclamation honoring the storied legacy of American Indians and Alaska Natives in our Nation and declaring November 2020 as National Native American Heritage Month.
+On Tuesday, October 31, President Joseph R. Biden, Jr. issued a Presidential Proclamation honoring the storied legacy of American Indians and Alaska Natives in our Nation and declared November 2023 as National Native American Heritage Month.

 Their cherished legacy, rich cultures, and heroic history of military service inspire us all.
 In November, as we recommit to supporting Native American Tribes and people, we resolve to work side-by-side with their leaders to secure stronger, safer communities and preserve their sacred heritage for future generations.

 The ANA is hosting a series of events throughout Native American Heritage Month that highlight their 2023 theme of “Seeds.”